AMSP-04/NETN-FOM/NETN-FOM.md

 In the context of distributed simulation, a Federation is a union of independent applications (Federate) interoperating using standard infrastructure services accessed through well-defined standard interfaces and governed by common agreements on modelling responsibilities and information exchange.
 A High-Level Architecture (HLA) Evolved Federation is a federation using the HLA standard (IEEE 1516-2010) to specify available infrastructure services and APIs for accessing them.
 The HLA standard also specifies how to document information exchange using a Federation Object Model (FOM).
 Different domains may have different FOMs but can use the same underlying simulation infrastructure standard.
 A NETN Federation is an HLA Evolved Federation that follows the NETN Federation Architecture and Design described in this chapter.

 Federation Architecture is the style of design and method of integration using Simulation Components and common Simulation Infrastructure to create coherent distributed Simulation Systems.
-A specific Federation Design meets the requirements of Simulation Solutions to support Simulation-Based Events such as Computer Assisted eXercises (CAX).
+A specific Federation Design meets the requirements of Simulation Solutions to support Simulation-Based Events.

 The purpose of having a standard Federation Architecture is to harmonize design by providing design rules, design guidelines and best practices.
 Use of common design patterns and standards for interoperability and reuse, lower the cost of development and integration.